LuckyEnough2Play/meal-prep-app/frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Vendor Selection

+After signing up and completing your basic profile, you will be redirected to the vendor selection page.
+Here you can choose one or more grocery vendors (e.g. Publix, Walmart, Trader Joe's).

+1. Use the checkboxes to mark your preferred vendors.
+2. Click **Save Preferences** to store them in your profile.

+The list of available vendors comes from `getVendorKeys()` in `frontend/services/vendorUtils.ts`, keeping the UI in sync with our scraping modules.